achmelev/lilac/docs/reference/markdowns/main.markdown

     ::lilac
     tableswitch 0->target0,1->target1,default->defaulttarget;

+###Exception Handler statement

+An exception handler statement specifies an exception handler within a method.
+This statement is neither a [simple statement](#statement) nor a [block statement](#statement) but has instead it's own syntax which is specified in the following EBNF expression:

+    ::ebnf
+    exception handler statement = [label, ':'], 'try', label, '->', label, catch, class reference constant|'all', 'go', 'to', label, ';'

+**In words**: the statement starts with the **try** keyword, possibly preceded by a label.
+It follows a instructions range, to which the handler applies, specified as the label of the first instruction in the range, followed by **->** and then by the label of the last instruction in the range.
+As next appears the keyword **catch** followed either by the name of a [class reference constant](#class-reference-statement), which specifies the exception class handled by the handler, or by the keyword **all**, which indicates that the handler handles all exception.
+As last we see keywords **go** and **to** followed by the label of the instruction, to which the handler transfers control when an exception occures.

+Example:

+    ::lilac
+    firstHandler: try begin -> end catch RuntimeException go to handlerBegin;

 ###Inner class statement

 An inner class statement within a [class statement](#class-statement) declares an ["inner class"-relationship](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.6) between two classes.One of the classes participating in the relationship is usually the current class, though it is not a requirement.